 The most common way to take CBD oil is sublingually.
 Most CBD oils come with a dropper that you use to place a few drops of the oil beneath your tongue.
 Here, the cannabinoids are absorbed directly into your bloodstream through the capillaries and arteries.
-This is why CBD oil taken sublingually is so fast-acting and effective – it goes straight into your blood.
+This is why CBD oil taken sublingually is so fast-acting; it goes straight into your blood.

 What can CBD hemp oil do?

 CBD interacts with the endocannabinoid system (ECS) by indirectly stimulating the creation of natural endocannabinoids.
-These bind with their corresponding cannabinoid receptors, promoting your health by helping your body to heal naturally.
+These bind with their corresponding cannabinoid receptors, helping to create balance.

 Since CBD stimulates the endocannabinoid system, it could in theory help with any problems related to any of the functions the ECS controls.
 With the ECS having such a large role in the body, this makes CBD a pretty powerful substance.

-There have been suggestions that it could help recovering addicts from substance abuse, as well as help with appetite regulation and promote heart health.
-Overall, it appears that CBD has great potential as an alternative treatment for a vast range of conditions, and it can even be taken to promote general wellbeing.
+Overall, it appears that CBD has great potential as an alternative choice for a vast range of reasons, and it can even be taken to promote a better you.

 Is CBD hemp oil legal?

-Theoretically, CBD hemp oil is legal in all 50 states as long as it contains less than the maximum allowed amount of THC.
+Theoretically, CBD hemp oil is legal in all 50 states as long as it contains less than the maximum allowed amount of THC (0.3% or less.)
 Laws vary from state to state, so it is important to know about the laws where you are.
 Furthermore, it can sometimes be tricky to buy CBD products from outside your own state and have them shipped to you, so it’s best to avoid this where possible unless you know that it is legal to do so.